nguyentrituan/portfolio_data_science/README.md

 In this GitHub repository, I will present the code taught in the program, with simple and understandable examples that can help us better understand various machine learning algorithms.
 I will also present the final graduation project of the program for you to refer to.

-In addition, to help you better understand how machine learning algorithms work, I have documented how machine learning runs on Excel to provide a clearer visualization.
-[Gitbook Link](https://app.gitbook.com/o/VfRPaxLWrwVO1zxPDj2s/s/ig7BlfmYLvYH7dyApFR1/)
+In addition, to help you better understand how machine learning algorithms work, I have documented how machine learning runs on Excel to provide a clearer visualization (included later).

 ## IV.
 Segmentation